Policy Gradient Methods for Designing Dynamic Output Feedback Controllers: Introduction

 \section{Introduction}

-Data-driven control methodologies are classified into two categories: direct approaches \cite{Z,camp,Jiang,de2019formulas}, which design controllers directly from data, and indirect approaches \cite{hjalmarsson1996model,lorenzen2019robust,9683187}, which identify the target system from the data and then apply conventional model-based control methods.
-Recent work has shown that the amounts of data required for each approach are equal when optimizing control performance for discrete-time linear systems \cite{van2020data}.
-This motivates us to determine whether other differences exist between the two approaches aside from the {\it total} amounts of data.

-One difference would be the control performance achieved when using {\it a limited amount} of data, that is, less than the abovementioned required amount.
-Though indirect approaches can find a gray model from such limited data \cite{oymak2019non}, the controller designed via the identified gray model may not improve the control performance, owing to model uncertainties.
-In contrast, direct approaches, especially for online learning methods that gradually improve controllers while collecting data, are potentially {\it continuous} with respect to the data amount and control performance.
+With the increasing complexity of systems to be controlled, data-driven controls \cite{camp,Jiang,de2019formulas}, especially online learning methods \cite{sutton,fazel,bu2019lqr, Mih1, Mih2,Mih3}, are gaining attention due to their memory efficiency and ease of implementation.
 Online learning methods can be divided into two categories: methods that update the value/Q functions \cite{sutton} and methods that update the policy directly \cite{fazel,bu2019lqr, Mih1, Mih2,Mih3}.
 Though the former can handle general control policies, the convergence speed is usually slower than that of the latter owing to its generality.
 The most well-known latter approach is the policy gradient method (PGM) \cite{sutton,gullapalli1990stochastic}.
 However, the convergence of the control policy to an optimal one is not guaranteed in general.
-Recently, the paper \cite{fazel} has shown the global convergence of PGM in a standard linear quadratic regulator (LQR) setting.
-This paper showed that the cost function in the LQR setting is non-convex but is in a class of functions satisfying the Polyak-Lojasiewicz (PL) inequality \cite{invex}, thereby guaranteeing global convergence.
+Recently, \cite{fazel} has shown the global convergence of the PGM in a standard linear quadratic regulator (LQR) setting.
+This paper showed that the cost function in the LQR setting is non-convex but is in a class of functions satisfying the Polyak-\L ojasiewicz (PL) inequality \cite{invex}, thereby guaranteeing global convergence.
 Moreover, a model-free implementation of the PGM based on the Monte Carlo approximation of the gradient has also been proposed.
 Similar approaches have been developed in continuous-time LQR settings \cite{Mih1, Mih2,Mih3}.
 However, these methods assume the availability of all state variables, which prevents their application to real control systems, such as power grids.